anton-isaykin/pm2-webhook/README.md

 }
 ```

+Restart your processes with `pm2 startOrGracefulReload ecosystem.json`.

 That's it.
-Each time you push in your repository, module runs `pm2 pull <app name>` method for your process.
+Each time you push to your repository, this module runs `pm2 pull <app name>`.